Capstone-Projects-2023-Fall/project-studysync/documentation/docs/development-plan/activities.md

 - **React Frontend**: Unit tests will be written using Jest along with React Testing Library.
 These tests will focus on individual components' functionality and their interactions with the state.
 - **Firebase Backend**: For backend unit testing, we'll use Firebase's emulator suite and appropriate testing frameworks to simulate database interactions and API responses.

-### Mock Data

-- **Flashcards and Quizzes**: We will create mock flashcards and quizzes to simulate the content generation using the ChatGPT API.
-- **User Data**: Mock user accounts, including their preferences and history, will be generated to test database operations and user interactions within the app.

 ### Integration Testing

 - We will use tools like Jest for integration testing to ensure that the React components and Firebase backend work together seamlessly, particularly focusing on data fetching, updating, and user authentication processes.

-### System Testing

-- The complete system, including React frontend, Firebase backend, and ChatGPT API integration, will be deployed in a controlled environment to validate the entire application's performance and stability.

 ### Acceptance Testing